 Mercer’s remuneration database operates on a rolling basis, with organisations providing remuneration data submissions throughout the year.
 As a result, each month we share the overall gender pay index findings in addition to industry-specific results for those sectors for which reportable data is available.

 This month no industries had a reportable gender pay index in favour of female employees.
-However, the fast moving consumer goods (FMCG) industry and education and research industry reported the closest to parity with a positive gender pay index of 0.9%.
+However, the finance and insurance (0.6%) and education and research (0.9%) industries reported the closest to parity.

 Source: Mercer's remuneration database